Sarah Stewart, PE

-Sarah Stewart has served as project manager and principal engineer for some of CDM Smith’s most advanced projects in the municipal, federal and industrial markets.
-With a varied background in planning and design for water and wastewater utilities, Sarah specializes in wastewater disinfection and water and wastewater process improvements.
-Many of her projects use an alternate delivery approach.
-Though she has dozens of successful projects to brag about, Sarah says it’s the people—her clients and co-workers—who make her feel most accomplished: “CDM Smith is technically dynamic, committed and collaborative and a company I’m proud to be a part of.”
+Though Sarah Stewart has served as project manager and principal engineer for some of CDM Smith’s most advanced, successful projects in the municipal, federal, and industrial markets, Sarah says it’s the people—her clients and coworkers—who make her feel the most accomplished.
+“CDM Smith is technically dynamic, committed and collaborative and a company I’m proud to be a part of,” she says.

 Sarah boasts 20 years of professional experience in planning, designing, and constructing a variety of water and wastewater utility improvements across several markets.
 She specializes in wastewater disinfection, as well as water and wastewater process improvements.

 She has helped deliver more than 30 projects nationwide via traditional and alternative delivery methods.
 She also is at the forefront of the industry in using peracetic acid for wastewater disinfection—first applying it on a project in 2016 as a concept to today’s full-scale implementation at the City of Memphis’ largest WWTP, the T.E.
 Maxson facility.

 Sarah understands what it takes to deliver projects that meet objectives, standards, and expectations- regardless of the scope, complexity, or timeframe.
 Her favorite part of her job is seeing projects reach completion.
 “Finishing something—it could be sending out signed and sealed plans and specifications, a report, or starting up a constructed project.
 There’s nothing like the rush you feel when you finish a project and you know it’s good,” she says.